 Chris Davis' Homepage in LiverpoolLT - JAC - ADS - Simbad - Starlink - AstroPh - Scripts - IAU - AAS - RAS - MHO

-I am currently associated with Liverpool John Moores University, where I am employed as Astronomer-in-Charge for the Liverpool Telescope (LT).
-The LT is a fully-robotic 2-m optical-infrared observatory sited at the Observatorio del Roque de los Muchachos (ORM), La Palma.
-The LT specializes in delivering high-impact results in time-domain astrophysics, and is the largest facility of its kind in the world.
+I am currently employed as Astronomer-in-Charge for the Liverpool Telescope (LT).
+The LT is a fully-robotic 2-m optical-infrared observatory that is owned and operated by Liverpool John Moores University.
+The LT is sited at the Observatorio del Roque de los Muchachos (ORM) on the island of La Palma.
+It specializes in delivering high-impact results in time-domain astrophysics, and is one of the largest facility of its kind in the world.

-My research interest include infrared and (sub)millimetre studies of star forming regions, particularly outflows and jets from young stars; Galactic Plane surveys and the ISM; stellar evolution and protoplanetary nebulae.
+My research interests include optical, infrared and (sub)millimetre studies of star forming regions, particularly outflows and jets from young stars; young variables and transients (FUors and EXors); Galactic Plane surveys and the ISM; stellar evolution and protoplanetary nebulae.